- My LS

 End of transition period guidance: service of documents

-The Hague Convention of 15 November 1965 on the service abroad of judicial and extrajudicial documents in civil and commercial matters will instead become applicable between the UK and those EU member states which are part of the convention.
+The Hague Convention of 15 November 1965 on the service abroad of judicial and extrajudicial documents in civil and commercial matters has instead become applicable between the UK and those EU member states which are part of the convention.

 The UK acceded to the convention in 1967.
 All 27 EU member states are signatories.

 To date, the convention has regulated the service of documents between the UK and the EFTA member countries (with the exception of Liechtenstein) and Denmark.